Charismatic Villains Turn Fargo’s Dark Comedy into an Epic TV Saga

 Season three jumps forwards to 2010, using the grip of the Great Recession to touch on the themes of greed and materialism.
 A spat over money and inheritance causes a sibling rivalry between twin brothers Emmit and Ray Stussy, both played by Ewan McGregor.
 Ray and his jailbird girlfriend Nikki Swango hatch a plot that mistakenly results in the murder of Ennis Stussy - coincidentally the stepfather of Burgle, who is left to crack the case through her bereavement.

 Meanwhile, Emmit has unwittingly taken out a loan from V.M.
-Varga, a globe-trotting white-collar crime boss posing a corporate investor.
+Varga, a globe-trotting white-collar crime boss posing as a corporate investor.
 Varga coerces Emmit into using his car lot business as a front for a massive money laundering operation.

 Varga is portrayed by David Thewlis, who previously starred alongside Tom Hardy in Legend, Brian Hegeland’s 2015 dramatisation of East End gangsters the Kray twins.
 Like the Krays, the soft-spoken and articulate Englishman Varga is a sadistic bully, but also a gentleman villain who coordinates his outfit with a business-like sophistication.
 Varga avoids getting his hands dirty, dispatching his henchmen to take out adversaries.
 Admiring Joseph Stalin and Vladimir Putin, he uses technology as his weapon, spying on social media accounts and sending malware to computers to target and blackmail opponents.
 He suffers from bulimia, an unusual portrayal of a middle-aged man with an eating disorder.
 Neurotically fixated on control, Varga is ironically disgusted by Emmit’s affluence and always smartly-dressed in a discount suit.